rohith-ramamoorthy/M1_Employee_Details_Management_system_util/1_Requirement/README.md

 # Description

-Empolyee Details Management system is a project that manages and store the details of the empolye's in the organization. the system help to keep the employe information on up to date.
-The new employe detail can added and old employe detail can modified.
+Employee Details Management system is a project that manages and store the details of the employee's in the organization. the system help to keep the employee information on up to date.
+The new employee detail can added and old employee detail can modified.

-The project titled Employee Details Management System is a employe information manage software.
-The project "Empolyee Details Management System" is develop in c, wherw it mainly used for adding new employe and updating new information about the old employes.
-The project gives the clear information of the employe in the orgamization which using is the project.
+The project titled Employee Details Management System is a employee information manage software.
+The project "Employee Details Management System" is develop in c, where it mainly used for adding new employee and updating new information about the old employees.
+The project gives the clear information of the employee in the organization which using is the project.

 # High Level Requirement
 .C Language